-Istanbul-based Gozde Ilkin's work is made out of repurposed domestic fabrics that she has been collecting over time. İlkin deftly reworks the material with an arrangement of images, loose threads and thin layers of paint.
-Her artworks act as an embodiment of personal experience and collective memory.
+Istanbul-based Gozde Ilkin's work is made out of repurposed domestic fabrics that she has been collecting over time.
+Table cloths, curtains and bed duvets act as memory objects that stage İlkin’s motifs and images.
+She deftly reworks the material with an arrangement of loose threads and thin layers of paint.
+Her artworks which incorporate stitching, drawing, painting as well as video and sound installations, construct forms of confrontational interactions that tend to manipulate borders, gender dynamics and ferocious urban transformations.
 Her stories never quite unfold into their logical conclusion.
 They enact political relationships, feelings and promises that are failing to reach a solution, remaining abstract and in limbo.